Ground state properties of trapped boson system with finite-range Gaussian repulsion: Exact diagonalization study: Abstract

 \section{Abstract}

-We investigate a rotating system of $N$ spinless bosons confined in quasi-two-dimensional harmonic trap with repulsive finite-range Gaussian interaction potential of large $s$-wave scattering length.
-Exact diagonalization of the Hamiltonian matrix in subspaces of quantized total angular momenta $L_{z}$ is carried out to obtain the $N$-body ground states in slow rotating regime of $0 \le L_{z} \le 2N$.
-We study the finite-range effects of the Gaussian repulsion potential on the many-body ground state properties in different subspaces of quantized $L_{z}$.
-The study ranges from the few-body ($N=2$) system to the many-body ($N=16$), system where quantum (Bose) statistics becomes perceptible.
-In particular, we analyze the effect of interaction range of the Gaussian potential on the ground state energy of different $L_{z}$ states as well on the critical angular velocity $\Omega_{\bf c1}$ of first vortex ($L_{z}=N$) state.
-For an optimal value of the range of the Gaussian interaction potential, the nucleation of the first centered vortex may begin at a lower value of the rotational angular velocity as compared to the zero-range interaction potential.
-Moreover, we explore the role of interaction potential range on the quantum correlation (measured in terms of the degree of condensation and the von Neumann entropy), for small systems ($N=2$ to $8$) where an understanding of few-body effects provide valuable insight into large systems ($N=8$ to $16$) which admit the possibility of many-body correlation.
-The results obtained indicate that the finite-range Gaussian interaction potential enhances the degree of condensation compared to the zero-range interaction potential.
+We use exact diagonalization to study an interacting system of $N$ spinless bosons with finite-range Gaussian repulsion, confined in a quasi-two-dimensional harmonic trap with and without an introduced rotation.
+The diagonalization of the Hamiltonian matrix using Davidson algorithm in subspaces of quantized total angular momentum $L_{z}$ is carried out to obtain the $N$-body lowest eigenenergy and eigenstate.
+To bring out the effect of quantum (Bose) statistics and consequent phase stiffness (rigidity) of the variationally obtained many-body wavefunction on various physical quantities, our study spans from few-body ($N=2$) to many-body ($N=16$) systems.
+Further, to examine the finite-range effect of the repulsive Gaussian potential on many-body ground state properties of the Bose-condensate, we obtain the lowest eigenstate, the critical angular velocity of single vortex state and the quantum correlation (measured) in terms of von Neumann entanglement entropy and degree of condensation.
+It is found that for small values of the range (measured by the parameter $\sigma$) of Gaussian potential, the ground state energy increases for few-boson ($2\le N\le 8$) systems but decreases for many-boson ($N>8$) systems.
+On the other hand for relatively large values of the range of Gaussian potential, the ground state energy exhibits a monotonic decrease, regardless of the number of bosons $N$.
+For a given $N$, there is found an optimal value of the range of Gaussian potential for which the first vortex (with $L_{z}=N$) nucleates at a lower value of the rotational angular velocity $\Omega_{\bf c1}$ compared to the zero-range ($\delta$-function) potential.
+Further, we observe that the inter-particle interaction and the introduced rotation are competing effects with latter being dominant over the former.
+With increase in the range of Gaussian potential, the value of von Neumann entropy decreases and the degree of condensation increases implying an enhanced quantum correlation and phase rigidity.